GarroDev/FIRETRONICS/README.md

 ## Welcome to FIRETRONICS E-Commerce!

+## What motivated us to do this project?

+Help people, develop new skill, and explore our creativity, are some things that motivated us to create this project.

 ## What is this project about?

 This is a technology E-commerce web application.
 This web application was created with JavaScript, HTML, Bootstrap and JavaScript, storing products, customers information, and purchase records in SQL Server datatabase (RDBMS).